salmanbe/mapquest/README.md

 Map Quest
 ====
 This easy to use library imports latitude, longitude coordinates from Map Quest API.
+You must go to [developer.mapquest.com](https://developer.mapquest.com/) to register and acquire an API key to use with this library.
+Please note that neither this laravel library is made on behalf of Map Quest nor developer is acting on behalf of Map Quest.
+There is no coorporation between Map Quest and this library.
+Map Quest is not responsible for this library.
+Map Quest API credit goes to Map Quest.

 Video Tutorial
 -------